[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ next ]

 IPRINT: integer type.
 Program output verbosity.
 Mainly for debugging purposes.
 Possible values in the interval 0-5.

-The information provided to Minuit
+The information provided to Minuit for the algebraic spectroscopic

 parameter optimization is given in a file.
 The structure of this file is a